magic, miracles: receive my lunar letters

 After you spend time with Ram at your altar, engage in some kind of physical activity.
 Do whatever you are physically able and comfortable doing – take a walk or a run, dance around your house, do some gentle stretching, etc. Part of honoring Ram is honoring and acknowledging your own body.
 Each time you work with Ram take a moment to move and recognize and be thankful for your physical form.

 Return to this Ram altar and movement practice whenever you need to reconnect with Fire and with Ram’s knowledge and lessons.
 Make sure you refresh the water periodically and keep the plant healthy and strong.
-And remember, always observe common sense fire safety when burning candles.
+And remember, always observe a common sense of fire safety when burning candles.

 Say yes to illuminating the Underworld and finding blessings in the broken places with this month’s Here Be Dragons Ceremony honoring the upcoming Full Moon in Scorpio.